VectorMethods

 Why VideoVector is stronger than a raw vector store

-A vector store can hold embeddings, but most teams still have to solve ingestion, media segmentation, transcript generation, image context, metadata design, prompt execution, search scope, exports, and operational handoff themselves.
+A vector store can hold embeddings, but most teams still have to solve ingestion, media segmentation, transcript generation, image context, metadata design, extraction execution, search scope, exports, and operational handoff themselves.

 VideoVector brings those pieces together around the media workflow.
-Embeddings are connected to indexes, prompt runs, structured outputs, metadata_text, timestamps, and search APIs.
+Embeddings are connected to indexes, extraction executions, structured outputs, metadata_text, timestamps, and search APIs.

 Implementation path

-• Upload or register media into an index and choose transcription and image embedding settings in prompt runs.
+• Upload or register media into an index and choose transcription and image embedding settings in extraction executions.

-• Use semantic indexing controls on prompts so embedding content reflects the search behavior operators actually need.
+• Use semantic indexing controls on extraction engines so embedding content reflects the search behavior operators actually need.

 • Connect the embedding layer to direct search, multimodal search, agentic search, or downstream applications through the API and SDK.